Albania: Fight against high-level corruption gains traction – DW – 01/04/2024

 For the first time in the 30 years of Albania's post-communist political transition, a once all-powerful leader stands accused of "passive corruption" over decisions made during his time in office.

-Sali Berisha, a former president and prime minister and current leader of the Democratic Party, Albania's largest opposition party, was placed under house arrest on December 30.
+Sali Berisha, a former president and prime minister and current leader of the Democratic Party, the largest opposition party in Albania, was placed under house arrest on December 30.

-Prosecutors accuse him of abusing the power of his office during his first term as prime minister, between 2005 and 2009.
-The case centers on the privatization of a sports center in Tirana, from which his son-in-law is alleged to have profited.
+Prosecutors have accused Berisha of abusing the power of his office during his first term as prime minister from 2005 to 2009.
+The case centers on privatizing a sports center in Tirana, from which his son-in-law allegedly profited.

-Berisha says the allegations are baseless and claims that they are a politically motivated attack by his adversary, the current Prime Minister Edi Rama.
+Berisha has said the allegations are baseless, claiming they are a politically motivated attack by his adversary, the current Prime Minister Edi Rama.

-In 2021, he was described by the United States as an "underminer of democracy due to significant corruption" and was barred from entering the country.
-Now, at the age of 79, he is confined to his home and, according to his lawyer, barred from communicating with people "other than the family that lives with him."
+But in 2021, he was publicly designated by the United States States "due to his involvement in significant corruption" and was barred from entering the country.
+Now, at the age of 79, he is confined to his home and, according to his lawyer, prohibited from communicating with people "other than the family that lives with him."

 Authoritarian leadership

-Once elected to power, it didn't take long for Berisha's leadership to turn authoritarian.
+Once Berisha was elected to power, it didn't take long for his leadership to turn authoritarian.
 He concentrated power in his hands, had independent journalists and opposition leaders arrested, ejected opponents from his party, fired anyone who was critical of him and used the courts to prosecute his political opponents.

-After the collapse in 1997 of the Ponzi-type schemes he tolerated and encouraged, he was removed from power following a popular revolt.
+After the collapse in 1997 of the Ponzi-type schemes he tolerated and encouraged, Berisha was removed from power following a popular revolt.

 Is support for Berisha dwindling?

-"In all these cases, there have been no independent investigations regarding his explicit or implicit responsibility and involvement, nor any accountability," Cipa added.
+"In all these cases, there have been no independent investigations regarding his explicit or implicit responsibility and involvement, nor any accountability."

 Berisha has responded to recent events by calling for civil disobedience, trying to make his personal and family fight a national one.
-So far, he has not got much backing.
+So far, he hasn't received much backing.
 His fellow lawmakers in the Democratic Party have tried to cause chaos in parliament, disrupting proceedings with flares, but support for him on the street has dwindled.

 Albania has been in a perpetual and tumultuous state of political and economic transformation for three decades.
 Throughout this time, corruption at the highest level has dogged its transition process, hampering NATO member Albania's chances of joining the European Union.

-"Once dubbed 'Europe's North Korea,' there was optimism that Albania's leadership would stride towards democracy and embrace of the rule of law, upholding the aspirations of its people for further integration and eventual accession to the EU," Besar Likmeta, editor in chief at BIRN (Balkan Investigative Reporting Network), told DW.
+"Once dubbed 'Europe's North Korea,' there was optimism that Albania's leadership would stride toward democracy and the embrace of the rule of law, upholding the aspirations of its people for further integration and eventual accession to the EU," Besar Likmeta, editor-in-chief at the Balkan Investigative Reporting Network, told DW.

-"Regrettably," added Likmeta, "its political evolution has taken an alternative route, converging more towards oligarchy and the permeation of state structures by vested interests."
+"Regrettably, its political evolution has taken an alternative route, converging more toward oligarchy and the permeation of state structures by vested interests."

-Nevertheless, the reform of the judiciary and the work of two relatively new judicial institutions, namely the Special Anti-Corruption Structure (SPAK) and the National Bureau of Investigation, are giving rise to hope that the era of impunity for those involved in high-level corruption is coming to an end.
+Nevertheless, the reform of the judiciary and the work of two relatively new judicial institutions, namely the Special Anti-Corruption Structure and the National Bureau of Investigation, are giving rise to hope that the era of impunity for those involved in high-level corruption is ending.

 For 30 years, the judiciary was the most corrupt sector in post-communist Albania, with numerous judges and prosecutors using their influence to cement impunity at the highest level, protecting corrupt politicians and organized criminals.

-Note: This article was amended on January 4 to correct a quote attributed to the United States administration.